 Each year has added more concerts and other events, such as radiothons, summer events and concerts outside Omaha.
 Because of the growth of the Toy Drive, Dunn expanded its reach on Pine Ridge, offering a variety of assistance over the years: providing resources to a medical clinic on the reservation, educational resources for schools, resources for suicide prevention groups and establishing the heating fund.

 What began as one person’s wish to provide for children growing up in poverty became an official non-profit organization.
-An organization that so far has relied heavily on community donations and volunteer efforts to assist residents of the Pine Ridge Indian Reservation.
+An organization that could not exist without the support of community donations and volunteer efforts to assist residents of the Pine Ridge Indian Reservation.